Makk18/Angry-Birds/README.md

   - Step 5: Now in com.BirdsAngry.lwjgl3, Select Lwjgl3Launcher.
   - Step 6: Now After opening it, click on the Run option at top right corner and the game will start.

+28/11/24
-// I have added different sctructures for different levels
+I have added different sctructures for different levels Two Junit test has also been implemented to check if all the pigs are dead by simply mimicking the objects anf level1 methods.
+Other one is to check the bird position.
+Junit test is giving dependency errors